petrov-mg/ignite/operation_context/03-cross-node-propagation.md

 | 1314 | send | `msg.attachOperationContextSnapshot(operationCtxDispatcher.createSnapshot())` in `SocketWriter.sendMessage` — every client-originated message |
 | 2151 | receive | `processDiscoveryMessage` is itself the restore boundary |

-The receive side was restructured by the refactoring (review finding [#3](found_problems_in_russian.md)):
+The receive side was restructured by IGNITE-28915 (review finding [#3](found_problems_in_russian.md)):

 ```java